-1. Introduction
+1. INTRODUCTION

-Concern about projected global climate change and other pressures on the natural, managed, and built environments have focused particular attention on the availability and reliability of water supplies in the coming decades.
-As a result, there is a growing need for modeling and analysis tools that can provide quantitative insights into these issues while representing the full integration of the climate system with its socioeconomic drivers, hydrology and water supplies, water-use sectors, and management strategies.
-In response to the inadequate understanding of critical interactions between natural processes and human activities over a wide range of spatial and temporal scales, a subgroup of the International Group of Funding Agencies for Environmental Change Research includes as a key element of its "Belmont Challenge" [(IGFAGCR), 2011] the need, "to deliver knowledge needed for action to avoid and adapt to detrimental environmental change."
-Additionally, they selected freshwater security as one of five priority foci, and the need for integrated research.
-This need is influenced by natural hydrometeorological processes as well as socioeconomic interdependencies, such as land use or water extraction (for agriculture, energy, and industry), which in turn are governed by patterns of consumption, production, and/or population change.
-While global water modeling tools have been developed [e.g., Hirabayashi et al., 2008; Döll and Zhang, 2010; Gosling et al., 2010; Fung et al., 2011; Okazaki et al., 2012; Tang and Lettenmaier, 2012; Arnell and Gosling, 2013] most of the experimentation studies conducted with these models have been driven by exogenous climate forcing that is disconnected from consistent socioeconomic pathways.
+Concern about projected global climate change and other pressures on our natural, managed, and built environments have focused particular attention on the availability and reliability of water supplies in the coming decades.
+As a result, there is a growing need for modeling and analyses tools that can provide quantitative insights into these issues while representing the full integration of the climate system with its socioeconomic drivers, hydrology and water supplies, water use sectors, and management strategies.
+In response to the inadequate understanding of critical interactions between natural processes and human activities over a wide range of spatial and temporal scales, a subgroup of the International Group of Funding Agencies for Environmental Change Research includes as a key element of its Belmont Challenge (IDFAGCR, 2013) the need, "to deliver knowledge needed for action to avoid and adapt to detrimental environmental change."
+Additionally, they selected freshwater security as one of five priority foci, and the need for integrated research, influenced by natural hydrometeorological processes as well as the many complex facets of the societal footprint, such as land-use or water extraction (for agriculture or industry), which in-turn are governed by patterns of consumption or population change.
+While global water modeling tools have been developed (e.g., Hirabayashi et al., 2008; Okazaki et al., 2012; Tang and Lettenmaier, 2012; Arnell and Gosling, 2013; Döll and Zhang, 2010; Fung et al., 2011; Gosling et al., 2010; Schewe et al., 2013) most of the experimentation studies conducted with these models have been driven by exogenous climate forcing that is disconnected from consistent socioeconomic pathways.
 Therefore, they fall short of the Belmont Challenge call for understanding "critical interactions between natural processes and human activities."

-In response to this challenge, we have expanded the Massachusetts Institute of Technology (MIT) Integrated Global System Model (IGSM) framework to include a water resource system (WRS) component [Strzepek et al., 2013].
-Here, the IGSM-WRS is applied at global scale to assess future water stress, resolved for 282 interlinked basins or Assessment Subregions (ASRs).
-Water resources and the ability to manage them effectively will be shaped by both human requirements for withdrawal from natural sources and changes in regional climate.
-This analysis is designed to isolate these two influences in simulations to 2050.
+In response to this challenge we have expanded the MIT Integrated Global System Model (IGSM) framework to include a Water Resource System (WRS) component (Strzepek et al., 2013).
+Here the IGSM-WRS is applied at global scale to assess future water stress, resolved for 282 interlinked basins or Assessment Sub-Regions (ASRs).
+Water resources and our ability to effectively manage them will be shaped by both human requirements for withdrawal from natural sources and changes in regional climate.
+Our analysis is designed to isolate these two influences in simulations to 2050.
 To quantify the influence of economic growth alone, simulations compare water stress under economic growth with a no-growth scenario, holding climate at its historical condition.
 To understand the role of climate, a no-growth economy is assumed and water stress is assessed under different scenarios of climate change reflecting both regional uncertainty and climate policy.
-Two policy cases are used: one with unconstrained emissions and the other imposing a 560 ppm CO2-equivalent stabilization target.
-The IGSM framework allows for a pattern-scaling approach [Schlosser et al., 2012] that can explore the impact of uncertain regional climate change.
-Therefore, we consider two patterns of climate change, obtained from the pool of climate models in the coupled model intercomparison project phase 3 [CMIP3, Meehl et al., 2007].
-We denote the first pattern as relatively "wet" and the other as relatively "dry" based on a global land-only analysis of climate moisture index [CMI, Willmott and Feddema, 1992] trends in response to increased greenhouse gases [Strzepek and Schlosser, 2010].
-The CMI illustrates the relationship between potential plant water demand and available precipitation and ranges from -1 to +1, with wet climates showing positive CMI, and dry climates negative CMI.
-The land-only focus in the assessment of CMI trends was performed to emphasize the range of precipitation and evapotranspiration outcomes that affect the water balance of river basins.
+Two policy cases are used: one with unconstrained emissions and one imposing a 560 ppm CO2-equivalent stabilization target.
+The IGSM framework allows for a pattern-scaling approach (Schlosser et al., 2012) that can explore the impact of uncertain regional climate change.
+Therefore, we consider two patterns of climate change, obtained from the pool of climate models from the Coupled Model Intercomparison Project Phase 3 (CMIP3, Meehl et al., 2007).
+The first pattern we denote as relatively "wet" and the other as relatively "dry" based on a global land-only analysis of Climate-Moisture Index (CMI) trends in response to increased greenhouse gases (Strzepek and Schlosser, 2010).
+The land-only focus in the assessment of CMI trends was done to emphasize the range of precipitation and evapotranspiration outcomes that affect the water balance of river basins.
 Finally, the total effect of these influences is evaluated in simulations imposing both economic growth and climate change.